Stick to Me (song): Background

 Parker said of writing the song, "When I wrote 'Stick to Me' I wrote it in ... bits.
 I heard strings as soon as I wrote it.
 I was very keen on doing it, that was my idea".
 Parker came up with the instrumental break to the song himself, communicating it to arranger David Bedford by humming.

 The song's composition was based on "Tickets to Water Falls" by Jack Bruce.
 Parker explained, "No one would ever know that Jack Bruce's 'Tickets for the Waterfall,' (sic) from his masterwork Songs for a Tailor, is the inspiration for 'Stick To Me' (the song), musically and to a large extent lyrically.
 People just think it's r and b!
 Because it had a horn section on it, they thought it was like Southside Johnny or something.
 Most listeners only see the surface and therefore do not see the 'masterful grasp' of other musical ideas, if not exactly genres".

 Of the song's string-laden opening, Parker said, "I've always been into strings.
 I've always thought they were magic.
 The Stones have used them great, ELO have used them great.
 I'd like to see the Sex Pistols use them.
 They can be used with power.
 Any instrument, bloody crumhorn.
 There aren't any rules so I'll break them".

 Release and reception

 "Stick to Me" was released as a single in New Zealand in 1978, with "The Heat in Harlem" on the B-side.
-The song was also in contention for single release in the United States; Parker explained in an 1978 interview, "In America I'll just go on what the DJs say they're playing the most. ...
+The song was also in contention for single release in the United States; Parker explained in a 1978 interview, "In America I'll just go on what the DJs say they're playing the most. ...
 'Stick to Me' is getting played quite a lot".
 Ultimately, the song was released as the B-side to "The Heat in Harlem" in the US, though "Stick to Me" was also released on a promo single for DJ play.
 No single release of the song charted.

 Parker said of the song in 1978, "'Stick to Me', the song itself, I don't think there's another song like it written anywhere".